jorins/jorin.se/pages/grimoire/wiring-standards.md

 - Green + yellow: ground

 A good way to remember is that the brown lead shares colour with your underwear if you touch it.
-Blue can be likened to cold, analoguous to the negative in a balanced signal.
+Blue can be likened to cold, analogous to the negative in a balanced signal.
 Ground is not found in all installations.
 Of course, it is possible to swap live and neutral by just turning a plug around, so they should be treated with equal care.